Here's the story of the trip I told you about.

 "It's just a mistake.
 I'll be there about noon."
 I said.

-I said good-bye to Sue and went back over to the lady at the Dallas gate.
+I said good-bye to Joyce and went back over to the lady at the Dallas gate.
 I told her that I wanted to go to Austin after all.
 With a somewhat wild look in her eyes, her tore the ticket in half and threw it in the trash.
 Then she gave me a gate pass for the flight to Austin.
 I sat down and waited for the plane to come.

 "Yes, I can't get the key to turn in the ignition."
 I said.